ThetaBird/node-canvas-lambda-arm64-node20/README.md

 If the test worked correctly the output should be a data URI. e.g.: `"data:image/png;base64,iVBORw0KGgoAAAA...`.
 You can copy the URI and paste it into our browser's url bar to see the image.

-## Architecture

-**The default architecture for these layers are ARM**.
-If you're function uses amd64 architecute you shouldn't have any issues.
-If you're using `x86-64` you'll need to checkout the `x86-64` branch and run `make build`.

 ## Debug